alexey-dc/rack_experiments/02_puma_basic/README.md

 ...
 ````

-Got you kitty.
-Can't escape now - you get the threads you're given.
+Perfect - we can control the threads now.

-The results of running the same test that was basically already accidentally run previously were straightforward and pleasantly as-expected for once.
+This will reproduce the output of the test we got when we ran `puma` accidentally/implicitly through `rackup`:

 ```bash
 # Server